 RMT strike action

 After so many strikes by conductor guards there is optimism at the moment.
-Yesterday, 6th February, Northern released this statement:
+On 6th February, Northern released this statement:

 RMT announces suspension of strikes and agrees to enter further talks